Your four-legged friend means the world to you. Trust us, we get it.

 The underlying causes of acute vomiting range from minor to severe.

-Therefore, it is important for pet owners to be able to know the differences in order to act accordingly.
+Therefore, it is important for pet owners to know these causes and act accordingly.

 Dietary Reasons for Cat Vomiting

 One of the most common reasons behind vomiting is diet.
-Many cat foods are considered to be rendered.
-In other words, they are not approved for human consumption.
+Many cat foods contain rendered animal byproducts, such as bone and various organs, that do not enter the human chain.

 Treats & Milk

 Take a look at the bag of cat treats you have in your cabinet.
 Read off the ingredients.
-Things such as emulsifiers, surfactants, dyes, propylene glycol, FDC red #4 (and more) shouldn't be in your cat's diet.
+Emulsifiers, surfactants, dyes, propylene glycol, FDC red #4 (and more) are additives and preservatives that can lead to gastrointestinal tract inflammation and, subsequently, vomiting.

 Finally, milk.
-Most pets will gobble up milk if it's placed in front of them, but it's important that it's milk from their same species.
+Most pets will gobble up milk if it's placed in front of them.
+For cats, though, it's important that it's cat’s milk.

 Your cat doesn't have the necessary enzymes needed for breaking down the milk sugars in cow's milk.
-Therefore, secondary gastrointestinal issues such as vomiting are likely to develop.
+Therefore, secondary gastrointestinal issues such as vomiting are likely to develop if a cat drinks cow’s milk.

 Eating Too Fast

 Cats that eat as if it's their last meal on earth are much more prone to vomiting.
-This is because your cat is a quadruped.
-In other words, their esophagus is horizontal, not vertical.
+As a quadruped (walking on four legs), your cat has a horizontally-positioned esophagus.

-The key is helping your cat slow down when it comes to eating.
-Only give your cat small portions of food at a time.
-This will inhibit them from consuming their whole meal in one bite.
+Help your cat slow down when they eat.
+For example, give your cat only small portions of food at a time to keep them from consuming their whole meal in one bite.

 Allowing each cat to have around 20 minutes of relaxed eating will also help slow their habits because they won't feel that if they don't eat their food, someone else will.

-Portion control will also help prevent obesity which in turn helps prevent a slew of additional issues from arising.
+Portion control will also help prevent obesity, which in turn helps prevent additional health issues from developing.

 Consuming Foreign Bodies

-If cats aren't able to digest milk from a different species then you can be sure they aren't able to digest foreign bodies such as toys and hairballs entering their system.
+If cats aren't able to digest milk from a different species, then you can be sure that they aren't able to digest foreign bodies like toys and hairballs that enter their system.

-Additionally, if you have a multi-cat household, it is important to make sure that one cat isn't grooming everyone else.
+Additionally, if you have a multi-cat household, make sure that one cat isn't grooming everyone else.

 The constant hair licking results in hairballs.
-Your feline's gastrointestinal tract isn't equipped to handle all the fur and thus, vomiting occurs.
+Your feline's gastrointestinal tract isn't equipped to handle all the fur.
+Thus, vomiting occurs.
+As pet owners ourselves, we know that you do not want to come home to a vomited hairball on the floor.

-Pet parents can help with preventing hairballs by adding a bit of fiber to the cat's diet.
-This will help move the hair that is consumed through the GI tract more swiftly.
+Pet parents can help prevent hairballs by adding a bit of fiber (canned pumpkin, unflavored psyllium) to the cat's diet.
+This will help move consumed hair through the GI tract more swiftly.

 Toxins or Chemicals

 Many felines vomit from time to time, some more than others.
-However, if your cat doesn't typically throw up often and is suddenly vomiting, you should consider the possibility.
+However, if your cat doesn't typically throw up often and is suddenly vomiting, consider the possibility that they ingested something poisonous.

-Pet owners may not realize that many common household plants are actually extremely toxic for cats.
-If your cat is particularly fond of getting into your plants, consider purchasing wheatgrass (cat grass) which can provide your kitty with nutritional benefits that come from consuming living things.
+Pet owners may not realize that many common household plants are extremely toxic for cats.
+If your cat is particularly fond of getting into your plants, consider purchasing wheatgrass (cat grass), which can provide your kitty with great nutritional benefits.

 If your cat has consumed any of these products, no matter how small, it is imperative that you call the ASPCA Poison Control Hotline at 1-888-426-4435.